Spruce Pine, North Carolina: Government

+Education

 Spruce Pine is home to five schools: Greenlee Primary (K-2), Deyton Elementary (3-5), Harris Middle (6-8), Tri- County Christian School and the Spruce Pine Montessori School (18 months - 6th grade).
 Secondary education for Spruce Pine students is at Mitchell High School, located in the Ledger community of Mitchell County.

-Mayland Community College also calls Spruce Pine home.
+Mayland Community College also calls Spruce Pine home, just outside the city limits to the east on the Avery County line.
 Founded by an act of the North Carolina General Assembly in 1971, Mayland hosts some 35 curriculum programs and provides vocational and technical training, along with college transfer opportunities to residents of the region.

-To the northeast of the town is Smithmore Castle, a hotel with a restaurant headed by Benjamin Epicure.